simonwmatthews/pyMelt/README.md

 * ```'norm'```: normal distribution defined by a mean and standard deviation
 * ```'lognorm'```: log-normal distribution defined by a mean and standard deviation

-The following example code is also from the MORB values of Matthews et al. (2020).
+The following example code is also from the MORB values of Matthews et al. (in review).
 In this case all priors are uniform:

 ```python